 So you now know the why, here's the how!

-Permits for 2019 are released on 1st October 2018, and they are expected to sell out very quickly, especially in the most popular months such as April.
+Permits for the following year are released on 1st October of this year, and they are expected to sell out very quickly, especially in the most popular months such as April.
 If you are dreaming about visiting this awesome destination and ticking something off the bucket list, it would be ideal to book NOW before we purchase permits.
 Last year, April permits sold out in record time!

 Discover Adventure are keen for our fellow adventurers to have the best experiences of the beautiful places that we trek.
-In order to make sure we secure your permit for 2019, we need to know you are ready for our adventure!
+In order to make sure we secure your permit, we need to know you are ready for our adventure!

-As the permit release is just around the corner, we are gearing up to grab our permits for 2019 as soon as they are released to avoid any disappointment.
+As the permit release is just around the corner, we are gearing up to grab our permits for the following year as soon, as they are released, to avoid any disappointment.

 So, put your hands up and your name down to get a spot on our Inca Trail to Machu Picchu trekking challenge!